xavierbasc/dm50/README.md

  - JTAG debug port.
  - Sound via 4 KHz buzzer.
  - Temperature sensor.
+ - Same number of keys as the legendary HP48.

 # Hardware
 Below is the list of electronic components used to manufacture the board.